 When you buy shares in a company, you’re buying a slice of ownership.
 A fractional share simply divides the ownership further.
 The original slice was the full “share”, but if you break down that share further, you’ll end up with fractional stock ownership.

 Sometimes fractional shares are created accidentally, such as with a dividend reinvestment plan (DRIP), stock splits or mergers.
 Other times, the splitting is completely intentional, and done by a brokerage.
-This feature is quite new in the investing world and only on offer with some of the best trading apps.
+This feature is quite new in the investing world and only on offer with some of the best trading platforms.

 What is a dividend reinvestment plan?